 About teaching English in Vietnam

-In a bid to attract more qualified teachers, Vietnamese schools tend to pay much higher salaries than those in neighboring Southeastern countries like Cambodia or Thailand (See more on the salary to teach in Thailand).
+In a bid to attract more qualified teachers, Vietnamese schools tend to pay much higher salaries than those in neighboring Southeastern countries like the Philippines or Thailand (See more on the salary to teach in Thailand).

 Vietnam is home to bustling mega-cities with all the modern amenities and stunning, verdant rural landscapes alike – so it’s got something for everyone.